Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Introduction

 \end{theorem*}

-The interest in the geometry of extensions of groups started with Thurston (\cite{Tharxiv}) where the $\pi_1(S)$--extension of a cyclic group is hyperbolic if and only if the cyclic group is generated by a pseudo-Anosov element of the mapping class group.
-Bestvina-Feighn \cite{BF-92} and Brinkmann \cite{Br-00} have shown that when $Q$ is an infinite cyclic group, $E_Q$ is hyperbolic if and only if $\phi$ is atoroidal.
+The interest in the geometry of extensions of groups started with Thurston (\cite{Tharxiv}) where the $\mathbb Z$--extension of $\pi_1(S)$ of a closed surface $S$ is hyperbolic if and only if the cyclic group is generated by a pseudo-Anosov element of the mapping class group.
+Bestvina-Feighn \cite{BF-92} and Brinkmann \cite{Br-00} have shown that when $Q$ is an infinite cyclic subgroup of $\out$, $E_Q$ is hyperbolic if and only if $\phi$ is atoroidal.

 We remark that we do not need $Q$ to be free to prove that the collection is independent and purely atoroidal.